 You must have Microsoft Excel 2003 or above installed on your computer in order to use this export mode.
-If you are using Excel 2010, you need to have the Microsoft .NET Client Framework 4.0 installed.
-Otherwise the export creates an Excel spreadsheet XML file.
+If you are using Excel 2010 or newer, you need to have the Microsoft .NET Client Framework 4.0 installed.
+If neither of these items are installed on your computer, you can export using the Microsoft Excel XML spreadsheet format; for more information, see "Exporting to XML".

 Branch text, text notes, pop-up comments and calculation values are exported (see "Inserting calculation values" for information about calculation values; Number calculation values are exported as numbers, and Text calculation values are exported as text).
-If you use the Advanced Export option, you can also export any or all of the standard task data fields such as Start, End, Duration, Completion, Priority, Resources and so on (see "Inserting task data" for more information on this topic).
+If you use the Custom Export option, you can also export any or all of the standard task data fields such as Start, End, Duration, Completion, Priority, Resources and so on (see "Inserting task data" for more information on this topic).